 Break it up using a heavy duty wooden spoon, or try one of these nifty tools; I bought this several years back from the Pampered Chef and I must say, I do love it, but you don’t need it, a strong wooden spoon or spatula will do the trick!

 While your meat is browning, open your cans of beans and pour into a colander in the sink, rinsing them well.
-You can use the traditional kidney bean or a mixture of beans as I’ve done here, I tend like to black beans or a mix of beans as I’m not a huge fan of copious amounts of kidney beans.
-I typically use what I have in my pantry, I’ll stock up when they are on sale.
+You can use traditional kidney beans or a mixture of beans as I have done here.
+I favor black beans over kidney beans.

 Place drained and rinsed beans in crock or soup pot.